AdaCore/gnatstudio/docs/users_guide/main_window.rst

   These have the same function as in the project view contextual menu

-See also :ref:`browsers_features` for more capabilities of GPS browsers.
+See also :ref:`browsers_features` for more capabilities of GNAT Studio browsers.

 .. index:: windows; elaboration circularities